 Jim and Jake got out safely, but nothing was saved, and with nowhere else to go, the family moved in with Jim and Martha and the three generations of Howards were now all living under the same roof.

-Nobel-prize winning fellow professor Luther Quince was a bachelor and a dear friend of the family who often stopped by for meals and to give his opinions.
+Nobel-prize-winning fellow professor Luther Quince (John McGiver) was a bachelor and a dear friend of the family who often stopped by for meals and to give his opinions.